 Similarly, a stable, highly concentrated protein sample is required to perform many of the more advanced NMR experiments.
 This is because many of these experiments require days and even weeks to run, during which the homogeneity of the solution is key to acquiring quality spectra.
 Should the protein unfold or precipitate out of solution during an experiment, the resulting chemical change would either not produce any signal, or one which could not be used for structure/dynamics determination.

 One of the hallmarks of protein crystallography is that size does not matter.
 Whether one is working with a 25 kDa monomeric protein, or a 900 kDa multimeric complex, if it can be crystallized and produce a high-resolution diffraction pattern its structure can be determined.
 This is due to the fact that once in crystal form, a protein is in a more-or-less static conformation which, after passing it through the x-ray beam at different angles, can produce a single structural model.
+Cryo-EM is similar in this regard.
+Very large structures, including massive nucleoprotein complexes, such as the ribosome, can be elucidated using Cryo-EM.
 The same cannot be said for NMR.

 In NMR, the protein is in a soluble state and therefore in constant movement.
 The most important movement that governs the spectral quality is that of the molecular tumbling rate.
 For proteins larger than about 40 kDa, the tumbling rate decreases significantly, in turn increasing the transverse relaxation rate (T2).
 Essentially, this results in a weaker and rapidly decaying NMR signal, which manifests itself in peak broadening and spectral overlap.